Quiet disciplined composition suited to restrained interiors—Jerome Masi

-At a glance: Favor tonal restraint or disciplined geometry—even loud palettes work when shapes stay ordered.
+In short: Favor tonal restraint or disciplined geometry.
+Even loud palettes can work when the shapes stay ordered.
 Rotate via interchangeable prints so the calm room survives taste shifts.

 What to look for

-Choose pieces with a limited palette, clean structure, or one strong focal point.
+Choose pieces with a limited palette, clean structure, or one clear focal point.
 Minimal rooms can handle bold art, but they punish messy composition.

 Street Collector directions